-In evacuation situations the gathering area is: Parking spaces
+In evacuation situations the gathering area is: The car park on the side of the street

-Back-up gathering area: The neighbouring property
+Back-up gathering area: The neighbouring properties

 7.4 Fire action guide, when safe exits are blocked

 Sometimes a fire in another location prevents safe exit from the building.
 In these cases it is smartest to stay in a smokeless space and keep all doors and other openings closed.